Solomon198/Anonymous-Platform/frontends/Anonymous-Admin/README.md

-# Clickacademic
+# anonymous

-This is the main project frontend for clickacademic. though right now this project is part of the `npm` workspace it might be removed when the ui-libraries are removed.
+This is the main project frontend for anonymous. though right now this project is part of the `npm` workspace it might be removed when the ui-libraries are removed.

 ## Running project